World4RL: Diffusion World Models for Policy Refinement with Reinforcement Learning for Robotic Manipulation: Experiments

 \subsection{Can World4RL Accurately Simulate Robotic Manipulation Environments?}

 We collect training data from six representative environments in the Meta-World benchmark.
-For each task, we gather 50 expert trajectories, 150 trajectories generated by a pre-trained gaussian policy, and 30 trajectories from a random policy rollout.
+For each task, we gather 50 expert trajectories, 150 trajectories generated by a pre-trained policy, and 30 trajectories from a random policy rollout.
 Each trajectory contains 50 timesteps.
 During training, the model is conditioned on a history of four consecutive frames along with their corresponding actions, and is required to predict future observations.
 At test time, the model receives only the initial frame and action as input and autoregressively generates the subsequent video sequence.
 This setup allows us to test not only whether the model can predict short-term dynamics accurately, but also whether it can maintain coherent and stable rollouts over longer horizons through autoregressive generation.

 We evaluate the fidelity of learned dynamics on Meta-World, as summarized in Table \ref{tab:video_prediction}.
-World4RL consistently achieves the lowest FVD, FID, and LPIPS scores under both policy and random rollouts, significantly outperforming NWM\cite{bar2024navigationworldmodels}, iVideoGPT\cite{wu2024ivideogpt} and DiWA\cite{chandra2025diwa}.
-In particular, DiWA exhibits notably poor quantitative results on our multi-task datasets setting, and even its single-task variant (DiWA-ST) still lags far behind.
-These results highlight the clear advantage of diffusion-based architectures in maintaining temporal consistency and visual fidelity.
+In terms of model scale, World4RL has 330M parameters, which is comparable to NWM (320M)~\cite{bar2024navigationworldmodels} and remains smaller than iVideoGPT (430M)~\cite{wu2024ivideogpt}, while DiWA~\cite{chandra2025diwa} is considerably lighter at 40M parameters.
+Despite not being the largest model, World4RL consistently achieves the lowest FVD, FID, and LPIPS scores under both policy and random rollouts, significantly outperforming other methods.
+In particular, DiWA exhibits notably poor quantitative results on our multi-task dataset setting, and even its single-task variant (DiWA-ST) still lags far behind.
+These results suggest that the gains of World4RL stem not merely from model scale, but from the stronger temporal consistency and visual fidelity enabled by the design of architectures.

 In addition to quantitative metrics, we provide visualizations in Fig.~\ref{fig:worldmodel}.
 World4RL produces more coherent and physically consistent rollouts, closely matching ground-truth trajectories, while baseline models often generate blurrier predictions or inconsistent dynamics.
 Notably, when given failed execution trajectories, World4RL can still faithfully model the underlying failure dynamics, whereas DiWA not only suffers from blurry and inconsistent rollouts but occasionally generates scenes from other tasks, underscoring its inability to generalize to multi-task settings.
 Together, these findings confirm that our diffusion world models provide superior capacity to capture fine-grained robotic interactions and long-horizon dynamics compared with other architectures.